novium/airfoil/unsuccessful-worker/README.txt

+murtazo.tgz & tasks.py & Dockerfile in this folder, dockercompose.yml at root dir.

 !! runme.sh can only run with python 2.7, so I change python3 to python

-Still cannot access our minio, but test with play.io, every others works.
+Still cannot access our minio, but test with play.io, everything works.

 minio failed to link: